DMCA Procedure

 Audit-log entries are immutable in the ordinary course; corrections are made by appending new entries that reference the entry being corrected.
 The log is available to lawful counsel under the procedure documented in our Compliance Policy.

-Some takedowns arise from rights other than copyright — privacy, defamation, harassment, GDPR / data-protection erasure rights, court orders, or platform-policy violations.
-Send those to legal@socials.download; we evaluate and act on credible requests with the same audit-log discipline as DMCA notices.
-Time-to-action depends on the nature of the request — most are resolved within the same 24–48 hour window; complex matters (overbroad requests, jurisdictional issues, requests we have reason to challenge) are tracked and disclosed in our compliance reporting.
+Some takedowns arise from rights other than copyright: privacy, defamation, harassment, GDPR / data-protection erasure rights, court orders, or platform-policy violations.
+Send those to the contact email at the bottom of this page; we evaluate and act on credible requests with the same audit-log discipline as DMCA notices.
+Time-to-action depends on the nature of the request.
+Most are resolved within the same 24–48 hour window; complex matters (overbroad requests, jurisdictional issues, requests we have reason to challenge) are tracked and disclosed in our compliance reporting.

 Free-tier captures are not hosted by us; they stream through the worker and are deleted from worker memory within seconds of delivery.
 Paid-tier captures are stored in the operator’s case archive for the published retention window of the plan (Pro: 30 days; Studio: 90 days), then permanently deleted.
 Takedown actions remove the artifact from object storage; the audit-log entry referencing the takedown persists.

-DMCA takedown notices and counter-notifications: dmca@socials.download.
-Other legal correspondence (subpoenas, preservation requests, non-copyright takedowns, privacy / data-protection requests as they relate to a specific capture): legal@socials.download.
+All correspondence (DMCA takedown notices, counter-notifications, subpoenas, preservation requests, non-copyright takedowns, and privacy / data-protection requests as they relate to a specific capture): contact@socials.download.